alexanderlee08/data-science-unit-1/lesson 3 drill/Present the Same Data Multiple Ways.md

-I choose https://www.kaggle.com/jessicali9530/honey-production/data as the data to use.
+I choose https://www.kaggle.com/jessicali9530/honey-production/data as the data to use, which is about honey production.

 # Single Continuous Variable 4 Ways
 The variable in question is total production.
 I limited this query to the state of Alabama and ordered the dataset by year.